-The following table sets forth for each Named Executive Officer all option-based awards and share-based awards outstanding at the end of the year ended December 31, 2011.
-The Corporation did not issue any stock options under the Employee Stock Option Plan during the years ended December 31, 2009, December 31, 2010 or December 31, 2011.
-All unexercised stock options were issued under the Employee Stock Option Plan in prior financial years.
-The dollar amounts for the value of unexercised in-the-money-stock options are nil at December 31, 2011 based on the closing market price of the Common Shares on December 31, 2011 of \$3.50.
+The Corporation did not issue any stock options under the Employee Stock Option Plan during the years ended December 31, 2010, December 31, 2011 or December 31, 2012.
+All stock options issued under the Employee Stock Option Plan in prior financial years have expired.
+The following table sets forth for each Named Executive Officer all share-based awards outstanding at the end of the year ended December 31, 2012: